Content on this page was generated by AI and has not been manually reviewed.

 – IPsec Site-to-Site VPN: Connect two networks securely over the Internet, perfect for linking a branch office, data center, or a remote lab to your main network.
 It’s a solid, fast option with strong security and relatively straightforward configuration.

 – L2TP over IPsec Remote Access VPN: This lets individual devices connect to your network as VPN clients.
 It’s handy for remote workers, traveling teammates, or guests who need secure access to internal resources without giving them access to the whole router.
+Touch vpn edge extension for Edge browser: how it works, setup, security, and tips 2026

 What EdgeRouter buyers often ask